How to Grout Tile Floors Easy: A Comprehensive Guide

 Step-by-Step Grouting Process

-5. Final Cleaning: Once the grout has been set for a few hours, polish the tiles with a dry cloth to remove any remaining haze.
+5. Final Cleaning: Once the grout has set for a few hours, polish the tiles with a dry cloth to remove any remaining haze.

 Advanced Techniques and Tips